Ohio State track and field hosts the Buckeye Classic at French Field House.

-Ed Beathea became the eighth head coach of the Ohio State men's track and field team on June 21, 2012.
+Ed Beathea became the eighth head coach of the Ohio State men's track and field/cross country team on June 21, 2012.
 Prior to his appointment, Beathea served as associate head coach from 2006-12, including interim head coach duties in spring 2012.

 In his first full season as head coach of the program, Beathea led the Buckeyes to a 21st-place finish at the 2013 NCAA outdoor championships, their best finish since 2004.
 Under his guidance OSU sent 11 student-athletes to the NCAA Outdoor Championships which was the most for the team in over 15 years.